jayveedee/7Kabale/README.md

 [Download yolo3.weights](https://drive.google.com/file/d/1Lj3IMwXmizpZbCaerbJeOF2YXEmHXsgq/view?usp=sharing)

-Move trained_weights_final.h5 to the directory:
+From the main directory move trained_weights_final.h5 to the Model_Weights folder
 ```
 7-Kabal\Model_Weights
 ```
-Move yolo.h5 & yolo3.weights to the directory
+From the main directory move yolo.h5 & yolo3.weights to the keras_yolo3 folder
 ```
 7-Kabal\src\keras_yolo3
 ```

 Lastly, you need a virtual environment to install all the required packages in the next step.
-One of which is Anaconda.
+One of which is Anaconda, that works well with this project.

 [Anaconda Python 3.7](https://www.anaconda.com/products/individual)

-To setup the environment recommended in this project, all you need to do is create a environment with the python version 3.7 In the terminal:
+Afterwards create a environment with the python version 3.7 which is the recommended python version for this project.
+Using the terminal write:
 ```
 conda create -n 7-kabal python=3.7.0
 ```

 ### Installing

-After downloading and installing/setting up all the prerequisites, all that's left is to install all the required packages inside of the virutal environment.
+After setting up all the prerequisites, all that's left is to install the required packages inside of the virtual environment.

-Firstly get into the main directory of the project
+Firstly move into the main directory of the project

 ```
 cd C:\path\to\directory\7-Kabal